Malta

 Marsalforn is a busy town on the north coast of Gozo.
 If you want to explore the north like I did, this is the perfect place to end a day exploring here.

-There are quite a few accommodation options in this town, so if you want to be situated on the coast, not in Victoria, this is another good option.
+There are quite a few accommodation options in this town, so if you want to be situated on the coast, not in Victoria, this is a great place.
 This also adds to the busy vibe of the town.

 Marsalforn has a beach, but I’ll be honest it’s not the best or nicest beach as such.
 It’s very small so can get very busy.
-I wouldn’t choose to go here if you just want to go to the beach.
+I wouldn’t choose to go here if you just want to go to the beach – go to Ramla Bay for a proper beach day!
 However, if you want to mix beach vibes with busy town life this could be your spot.
 Marsalforn is lovely to enjoy a meal in a seaside restaurant or café, walk along the coastline and relax on the beach.

 But lets not forget, there is a little sneaky highlight I found in Marsalforn.
 The best coastal views are on offer on a little trail just further round from the harbour.